 Hospitals have made updates to accommodate new changes in healthcare such as those brought about by the Affordable Care Act, and this has changed the way organizations provide care to their patients.
 Doctors need nurses, physician assistants, nurse practitioners, and other staff to do much of the work they might have done previously.
 This reduces physician work and frees them up to do what only they can do: generate income for the organization.

-The less personal and less direct care provided by doctors has not been appreciated by many patients.
-Don’t expect this to get better, however.
-Reports estimate a large shortage of doctors in the future.
-This shortage is made worse by an increasingly elderly population and many physicians coming into retirement age.
+The less personal and less direct care provided by doctors has not been appreciated by many patients, and it isn’t expected to get better anytime soon.
+Reports estimate a large shortage of doctors in the future, and this shortage is made worse by an increasingly elderly population and retirement for many physicians.

 About the Author: